pub struct Lexer<'a> { /* private fields */ }Expand description

 The Lexer may be configured with additional Features to allow for lexing tokens in ways which diverge

-from the CSS specification (such as tokenizing comments using //
+from the CSS specification (such as tokenizing comments using //).
+With no additional features this lexer is fully

 spec compliant.

-); but they have a Kind which can be used to
+Tokens are untyped (there are no super-classes like Ident); but they have a Kind which can be used to

 determine their type.
 Tokens do not store the underlying character data, nor do they store their offsets.
 They just